 To ensure safety of our community, please leave your pets at home, and of course, smoking is not permitted anywhere on camp grounds.

-Right now we are not planning to hold a traditional in-person Visiting Day.
+Due to COVID restrictions, there will not be an in-person Visiting Day in 2021.
 We recognize that it’s hard for both campers and families to go a whole summer without seeing each other in person.
 While we know it’s not the same, we will schedule Zoom calls for full-summer campers and their families to get some face time.

 Staying in touch